 - Strengthen calf muscles and avoid shoes that limit use of calf muscles (i.e., high heels)

 - Eat a diet low in salt and rich in high-fiber foods

-Since varicose veins cannot always be prevented, it is important to talk to a vein specialist about treatment options before the condition progresses into venous insufficiency or symptoms worsen.
+Since varicose veins cannot always be prevented, it is important to talk to a vein specialist about treatment options before the condition progresses and symptoms worsen.